-- Describe the several functions of shame, and the difference between healthy and chronic shame.
+- Recognize the several functions of shame, and the difference between healthy and chronic shame.

-- Employ at least three cognitive, three emotional, and three somatic interventions to diminish chronic shame.
+- Distinguish at least three cognitive, three emotional, and three somatic interventions to diminish chronic shame.

-- List at least three ways to support the development of shame resilience in ourselves and our clients.
+- Distinguish t at least three ways to support the development of shame resilience in ourselves and our clients.

 About the Presenter: